 I do not limit my counselling practice to any one specialist area and can help clients explore both general and specific problems.
 However, I do have particular experience in working with depression, low self confidence or low self esteem, stress related issues, bereavement and adjustment disorders (difficulty coping with something that has happened to you), broader mental health issues, substance abuse, sexual abuse, sexuality and LGBT issues, behavioural problems and attachment disorders (difficulty connecting with others).I hold current enhanced DBS (formerly CRB) certificates which allow me to work with both minors and vulnerable adults.

-I am undertaking ongoing professional training with the Kent and Medway NHS Social Care and Partnership Trust and am a student member of BACP.
+I undertake ongoing professional training am a student member of BACP.

 Monday to Friday8am - 8pm